Carbon-Farm-Network/Requirements-Doc/Recipes.md

 ![cfn-recipes-use](https://github.com/Carbon-Farm-Network/Requirements-Doc/assets/3776081/596a40eb-6d61-4e98-b3df-520023ab7a40)

-Also, [putting here](https://github.com/Carbon-Farm-Network/app-carbon-farm-network/blob/main/ui/src/lib/data/recipes.json) is a start at some recipe json for test data, in case it is helpful in understanding the data.
+Also, [putting here](https://github.com/Carbon-Farm-Network/app-carbon-farm-network/blob/main/ui/src/lib/data/recipes-with-exchanges.json) is the recipe json for test data (actually pretty real atm), in case it is helpful in understanding the data.